Atomic182/openig-cidemo/README.md

 OpenIG:

-* Expand example to include the sample app described in docs
+* Expand example to include the sample app described in the OpenIG gateway guide
 * Parameterize OpenIG config further

-k8s todo:
+k8s:

 * Get jenkins running in k8s - so the example can self bootstrap
 * Test on GKE